cavellblood/craft-sunset-to-sunset/README.md

 Some things to do, and ideas for potential features:

 * Add indicator in settings showing if simulation mode is enabled.
+* Add widget showing upcoming sunset hours and when the banner will be visible.
+* Show preview of banner in control panel settings.

 Brought to you by [Cavell L. Blood](https://cavellblood.com)